Chris Douridas: KCRW

 In the 1990s, Chris Douridas became known as the host of KCRW's daily three-hour new music program, Morning Becomes Eclectic, bringing a personal character to the show.
 He was also the station's music director at the time.
 When he went independent of KCRW in 1998, he maintained a link to the station by presenting a two-hour program called "Ground Zero", which was renamed "New Ground" after the 9/11 attacks.
 Later, the show was extended to three hours.

-Perhaps Douridas' greatest contribution to the station was his hiring of most of the on air staff including Liza Richardson (a former colleague at Dallas' KERA), Jason Bentley (formerly of KXLU, and current music director/host of "Morning Becomes Eclectic"), Garth Trinidad, Anne Litt, Gary Calamar, Kevin Ponthier (a former colleague at his college station, KNTU), and Tricia Halloran.
-Halloran recently left the station and is a staff music supervisor at Hum in Santa Monica, CA.
+Perhaps Douridas' greatest contribution to the station was his hiring of most of the on air staff including Liza Richardson (a former colleague at Dallas' KERA), Jason Bentley (formerly of KXLU, and former music director/host of "Morning Becomes Eclectic"), Garth Trinidad, Anne Litt (current music director), Gary Calamar, Kevin Ponthier (a former colleague at his college station, KNTU), and Tricia Halloran.
+Halloran recently left the station and is a Hum in Santa Monica, CA staff music supervisor.

 Eclectic24

 On Labor Day, September 7, 2009, KCRW launched Eclectic24, an online 24-hour music channel.
 Created and curated by Douridas, who has programmed the channel since its inception, the concept features a continuous original mix of its unique eclectic programming, including many exclusive live tracks captured from on-air performances first broadcast on its flagship daily music program Morning Becomes Eclectic and other programs.

-On the occasion of the 2016 Coachella Valley Music and Arts Festival, the channel staged an All-Coachella programming event April 14–17, 21-24.
+On the occasion of the 2016 Coachella Valley Music and Arts Festival, the channel staged an All-Coachella programming event on April 14–17, 21-24.
 The concept was further explored on Tuesday, May 24, 2016 in celebration of the 75th birthday of Bob Dylan.
 A Day of Dylan featured original Dylan masters, covers of and by Dylan, songs about Dylan, and interview clips.